w3f/Grants-Program/applications/decentral_ml.md

 **Model Deployment**: Model serving frameworks (e.g., TensorFlow Serving, PyTorch Lightning) for deploying trained models for production usage, including monitoring tools and frameworks for tracking model performance, latency, and resource utilisation.

-**Client Interface**: This component acts as a facade providing a universal interface to the deployed models and other aspects of the system for a range of DevTools, SDKs, and User Interfaces.
+**Client Interface**: This component acts as a facade providing a universal interface to the deployed models and other aspects of the system for a range of DevTools, SDKs, and user interfaces.

 #####  Implementation